fukushima-shinnichi/Ideal_girlfriend_questionnaire/README.md

 ## Description
 if she check each question, you will understand to she is Ideal girlfriend or not.
 result page change according to her answer.
 this skill is javascript of if sentence and HTML input tage.
+Let's customize to your conditions.
 ## Component file
 ```
 Component file/